A journey of discovery and delight

 Freechoice:

-Communist Walk of Prague: Join an expert local guide for a walking tour of Prague, take in the city’s most famous sites and hidden gems and learn how everyday life was under Communism.
-During the tour your local guide will take you to a local brewery where you’ll taste local beers that have been produced here for generations, like pilsner larger and wheat beer.
+Communist walk of Prague with beer tasting: Join an expert local guide for a walking tour of Prague’s famous sites and hidden gems and learn about everyday life under Communism.
+Visit a local brewery for a tasting of local beers.

 Today you'll take an included flight from Prague to Paris,where you'll enjoy an overnight stay at one of the city's finest hotels.